JorelLatraille/J-Tools/readme.txt

 This package will create a new menu called Scripts on your Mari menu bar.
 Inside the Scripts menu you will find J-Tools and the following:

-Batch Archive - Batch archiving script for Mari projects *Convert Mask Color To Scalar - Converts all masks from color to scalar, ignores shared layers Convert To Paintable - Convert selected layers to paintable layers Copy Channels - Copy channels from one object to another Copy Udim To Udim - Copy paint from one or more patches to other patches, for all layers and channels *Export Channels - Export channels from one or more objects Export Images Flattened - Export all channels flattened for all geo in the project *Export Token Images Flattened - Export all channels flattened for all geo in the project with specified token Layer Visibility - Make selected layers visible or invisible Quick - Quick shortcuts to save typing the same thing over and over (Shortcuts for useful Mari info such as geo name, etc. To use type in the python console: jtools.quick.<attribute> e.g. jtools.quick.geo_list)
+Action Path Finder - Action path finder for Mari actions Batch Archive - Batch archiving script for Mari projects Class Method Finder - Class method finder for Mari class methods *Convert Mask Color To Scalar - Converts all masks from color to scalar, ignores shared layers Convert To Paintable - Convert selected layers to paintable layers Copy Channels - Copy channels from one object to another Copy Udim To Udim - Copy paint from one or more patches to other patches, for all layers and channels Export Image Manager Images - Export selected Image Manager images in your specified file type Export Images Flattened - Export all channels flattened for all geo in the project Export Selected Channels - Export selected channels from one or more objects *Export Token Images Flattened - Export all channels flattened for all geo in the project with specified token Export UV Masks - Export UV Masks for selected geo Import Images - Import images into geo layer or channel and rename layer/channel to match image name Layer Visibility - Make selected layers visible or invisible Quick - Quick shortcuts to save typing the same thing over and over (Shortcuts for useful Mari info such as geo name, etc. To use type in the python console: jtools.quick.<attribute> e.g. jtools.quick.geo_list)
 Resize Channels - Resize all geometry channels or selected geometry's channels